b6pzeusbc54tvhw5jgpyw8pwz2x6gs/version-uc/README.md

 ## Usage

-Add script-tag to use `node_modules/bin/version-uc`
+Add version scripts in your `package.json` as alias for `node_modules/bin/version-uc`
 ```
 {
   "scripts": {